srbuck1111/FormBuilder/README.md

 To run the application:
   Have Java installed.
-  Run Launcher.java from the FormBuilder folder.
+  Run Launcher.java from the application folder.

 Adding image fields is currently not supported fully; width and hieght still need to be manually populated.